 2.1 Term.
-This Contract shall be for a period of (1) year beginning on the Effective Date.
+This Contract shall be for a period of one (1) year beginning on the Effective Date.
+City may, in its sole discretion, extend this Contract for four (4) additional one (1) year period(s).
+Unless otherwise terminated, this Contract shall be effective until completion of the Scope of Service beginning on the Effective Date.
 The term of this Contract shall not exceed five years unless approved by the City Council by ordinance.